 The key is prevention.
 And it starts with being physically fit.
 By being fit, the body does not have to work as hard to maintain a comfortable level.
 During the preparation phase is when this training begins and continues through the season with maintenance.

 Another prevention tactic occurs actually days before the tournament.
 Hydrating and good nutrition will play a huge role in ensuring these conditions do not occur.
 Drink fluids but not in excess prior to the tournament.
 Over hydrating will not benefit as the body will only use what it needs.
 Eat fruits and vegetables that contain water such as watermelon, lettuce and cucumber.
-Have them also at the field for the breaks in between games.
+Have these items at the field as well for the breaks in between games.

 At the Field